polybar/polybar/README.md

 If you are using **Source Mage GNU/Linux**, polybar spell is available in test grimoire and can be installed via `cast polybar`.

+If you are using **openSUSE**, polybar is available from [OBS](https://build.opensuse.org/package/show/home:sysek/polybar) repository.
+For now package is only for Tumbleweed.
 ### Dependencies

 A compiler with C++14 support ([clang-3.4+](http://llvm.org/releases/download.html), [gcc-5.1+](https://gcc.gnu.org/releases.html)).